 Tips for Using Mouthwash

 You're already a pro at brushing and flossing, but you may have some questions about the proper use of mouthwash.
 You may be wondering whether mouthwash should be used before or after brushing.
-The American Dental Association explains that manufacturers may recommend a certain order to maximize the product's effectiveness, so you should check the label of your chosen mouthwash.
+The American Dental Association explains that manufacturers may recommend a certain order to maximise the product's effectiveness, so you should check the label of your chosen mouthwash.
 In cases where the manufacturer doesn't make a recommendation, you can rinse either before or after you brush, depending on your preference.

 The ideal frequency of mouthwash use is another question you may have.
 Tufts School of Dental Medicine explains that this depends on the reason you're using the mouthwash.
 For people who simply want to keep their teeth clean, Tufts recommends swishing with mouthwash twice per day.
-For people who want the benefits of fluoride, once per day is enough.
+For people who want the benefits of fluoride, once a day is enough.